Definition of Prokaryotic Cell

 - The plasma membrane is amphipathic in nature.

-- The interior part of the membrane contains hydrophobic fatty acid side chains (non-polar tails)while the exterior part of the membrane contains hydrophilic phosphate head groups (polar heads).
+- The interior part of the membrane contains hydrophobic fatty acid side chains (non-polar tails), while the exterior part of the membrane contains hydrophilic phosphate head groups (polar heads).

 - It provides overall protection for the cell and maintains a favorable environment inside the cell.

-- The phospholipid bilayer is a medium for different embedded proteins which carry out several functions including selective transport of molecules, cell to cell communication, and virulence.
+- The phospholipid bilayer is a medium for different embedded proteins which carry out several functions, including selective transport of molecules, cell-to-cell communication, and virulence.

 - A plasmid is a small circular DNA molecule found along with bacterial chromosomal DNA.
-However, they both are completely different at the gene level.
+However, they are both completely different at the gene level.

 - Plasmids replicate independently of bacterial nucleoids.

 - Plasmids are assigned to perform specialized functions in the host cell.
-However, in general, plasmids cannot replicate without a host cell.
+However, in general, plasmids can not replicate without a host cell.

-- The genes of the plasmid are involved in several activities including enhancement of host survival, production of bacterial toxins, and degradation of antimicrobials.
+- The genes of the plasmid are involved in several activities, including enhancement of host survival, production of bacterial toxins, and degradation of antimicrobials.